turbot/flowpipe/README.md

 * Finish Step - Finish execution of the step
 * Fail Step - Fail execution of the step due to an error

+## Runtime identifiers

+The mod is running, waiting for triggers.
+Each trigger starts a pipeline, which has a unique ID.
+Each step in the pipeline has a unique ID.

+The IDs above are nested, giving a StackID.